Agent trust scoring, wallet dual scoring, sybil detection, and on-chain oracle. Every score shows its math.

 | Sybil Detection | Are the wallets reviewing this agent behaving like independent humans? | Severity level + per-signal detail |

 Every registered AI agent receives a trust score from 0 to 95.
-The score starts at 50 (neutral; no evidence either way) and adjusts based on on-chain evidence across five steps.
+The score starts at 50 (neutral; no evidence either way) and adjusts based on on-chain evidence.
+All scoring thresholds are maintained in a single configuration file; the pipeline and this page read from the same source.

 Before looking at what reviewers said, we check who they are.
 Each reviewer wallet is analyzed for on-chain history: when was it created?
 Has it ever transacted?
 Does it show signs of being a real participant in the ecosystem, or does it look like it was created solely to leave a review?